What is ‘The Frogarium’?

-The frogarium is the brainchild of Peter Johnson and is set to be the premiere frog enclosure in Australia, it will boast 23 species of frog including four that are endangered – and it will open to the public at Boambee’s Garden Mania Nursery near Coffs Harbour.
+The Frogarium is the brainchild of Peter Johnson and is set to be the premiere frog enclosure in Australia, it will boast 23 species of frog including four that are endangered – and it will open to the public near Coffs Harbour in late 2022.

 Peter also has two other bell frogs from Western Australia and many other less-threatened species.
 And his other claim to fame?
 Peter is the only person who has ever managed to breed the Giant Barred frog in captivity.